galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 	* Distance-based
 	* Parsimony
 	* Likelihood (simple models only)
+  * Phylogenetic networks
 * Comparing phylogenies --- what to do when they aren't all the same
-* Analysing robustness
+* Analysing robustness using bootstrapping
-* What can possibly (probably) go wrong?
+* A little on what can possibly (probably) go wrong?
-* A sensible workflow
+* A overview of a workflow

 **We will not cover:**

 * Workflows from read data to sequences
 * How to get an alignment (much: will use automated methods)
-* Phylogenetic networks
-* MCMC / BEAST / MrBayes
+* Bayesian phylogenetics: MCMC / BEAST / MrBayes

 ## Learning Objectives